Drake Escorts His Cousin Jalaah Moore And Her Date To Prom At Memphis High School

 Drake has often mentioned his relatives on the father’s side in Memphis in his music.
 He makes references to them on several tracks, including “Jumpman” and “Paris Morton Music.”

-This is not the first that cousin Jalaah in particular has been the subject of Drake’s affectionate attention on social media.
-Back in October, he gave a shout-out to her for winning the title of Homecoming Queen.
+This is not the first time that cousin Jalaah, in particular, has been the subject of Drake’s affectionate attention on social media.
+Back in October, he gave a shout out to her for winning the title of Homecoming Queen.

 Jalaah is apparently a star in her own right with more than 14,000 followers on Instagram.